lukasrieger/ty-backend/README.md

 # ty-backend
 Backend module of typhoon with a focus on immutability and stability.

-Used technologies: Arrow for functional idioms and coroutines for concurrency and parallelism...
+Used technologies: Arrow for functional idioms and coroutines for concurrency and parallelism.